TodePond/TodePondDotCom/pondcast/natural-code/readme.md

+# Hey, this pondcast is scheduled to come out during [CSS Naked Day](https://css-naked-day.github.io/)!
+So it might look really different to usual haha

 > This update is for [paying supporters](https://patreon.com/TodePond) of my work.<br>
 > It's provided here, DRM-free :)<br>
 > Please only read or listen if you've paid!